 Professor Matteo Cesari

-Professor Matteo Cesari is a geriatrician based at the Gérontopôle, Centre Hospitalier Universitaire de Toulouse (Toulouse, France).
+Professor Matteo Cesari is Director of the Geriatric Unit at the Fondazione Ca' Granda-Ospedale Maggiore Policlinico (Milan, Italy) and Professor of Geriatrics at the University of Milan (Milan, Italy).
 His research expertise is in the screening, assessment and management of the frailty condition to prevent the disabling cascade.
-Prof Cesari is the coordinator of the European Union Geriatric Medicine Society (EUGMS) Working Group on ‘Frailty in older persons’ and is Editor-in-Chief of the Journal of Frailty & Ageing and Associate Editor of the Journal of Gerontology Medical Sciences.
-He was a member of the International Consensus Committee on Frailty and is internationally renowned for his expertise in the research topic of frailty and sarcopenia.
+Prof. Cesari has been serving as consultant to the World Health Organization in the development of recommendations for healthy ageing and integrated care for older people.
+He is the coordinator of the European Union Geriatric Medicine Society (EUGMS) Special Interest Group on ‘Frailty in older persons’, Editor-in-Chief of the Journal of Frailty & Ageing, and Associate Editor of the Journal of Gerontology Medical Sciences.
+He is a member of the International Consensus Committee on Frailty.

 Dr Olga Theou

 Dr Olga Theou is a gero-kinesiologist and a research scientist in the Division of Geriatric Medicine at Dalhousie University, Nova Scotia, Canada.
 Previously holding the prestigious Banting Fellowship, she has extensive experience in clinical and epidemiological frailty and in mobility/physical activity assessments and prescription, in both community and clinical settings.
 She has established collaborative research with the Centre of Research Excellence in Frailty and Healthy Ageing and has a special interest in research relating to sedentary behaviour.